ruslo/hunter/docs/reference/errors/error.run.install.rst

 Explanation
 -----------

-- To avoid uninintended buildings installation must be triggered only by user.
+- To avoid unintended buildings installation must be triggered only by user.

 What to do
 ----------